Rickmansworth: Aquadrome

 The Aquadrome covers 41 ha and includes the Aquadrome Local Nature Reserve, Batchworth and Bury Lakes, open grassland, areas of woodland, car parking, a café and a children's play area.
 Its boundaries are the River Colne to the north, the Grand Union Canal to the east and south and Stocker's Lake nature reserve to the west.
 In July 2009, it received a Green Flag Award for parks and open spaces which meet high standards.

 The lakes are old gravel quarries filled with water and stocked with fish but only Batchworth Lake is available for fishing.
 Some gravel from the site was used to build Wembley Stadium in 1923.
 Batchworth Lake is popular for water skiing events and hosts the Rickmansworth Water Ski Club.

 Bury Lake is home to Bury Lake Young Mariners (BLYM); a sailing club and RYA-recognised teaching establishment.

 Sports clubs

 Rickmansworth Cricket Club was founded in 1787 and is one of the oldest recorded clubs in England.
 Its clubhouse was built in 1921 by Sir William Francis Reckitt – a member of the Reckitt and Colman Mustard dynasty.
 Rickmansworth Sports Club runs five teams in the Saracens Hertfordshire Cricket League.
 Over the years, other sports clubs have moved into the grounds, including Chess Valley Rugby Football Club and Rickmansworth & Chess Valley Hockey Clubs.

 Rickmansworth Golf Course is adjacent to Moor Park golf course.

 Rickmansworth Lawn Tennis Club also hosts Rickmansworth table tennis club matches.

 Rickmansworth Water Ski Club is located on Batchworth Lake.

 Rickmansworth hosts a sub-aqua Club.

 The William Penn Leisure Centre has an indoor swimming pool and sports facilities.

+Media

+Because of its proximity to London, television signals are received from the Crystal Palace TV transmitter, placing Rickmansworth in the BBC London and ITV London areas.